- Category: Services Services

 - Payment must be made in full to reserve space- $200 for the week.

 Boarding at Whispering Pines

-- A large lighted outdoor ring, round pen, indoor riding arena, pastures, Vet and Farrier on call.
-Farm store with limited tack shop on property.
+- A large lighted outdoor ring, round pen, indoor riding arena, pasture rotation, Vet and Farrier on call.
+Tack shop on property.